Middle Ages Power point - Just left click and choose, "Save Target As" to save the power point to your computer.

 The Canterbury Tales is a frame story.
 A Frame Story is a story that has other, unrelated stories in in.
 The frame story for The Canterbury Tales is several pilgrims are on their way to Canterbury to visit the shrine to Thomas a Beckett.
 On the way, to pass the time, they play a tale game.
 The game consists of each pilgrim telling two stories on the way to Canterbury and two stories on the way back.
 The one with the best story will get dinner paid for by the others.
 Chaucer dies before finishing the book.

 Here is a list of the pilgrims and a little about each.
-There is more here than on your class handout.

 • Knight - Click for larger image He is a worthy an ideal knight, very chilvarious.
 He is also humble.
 He is coming straight from a crusade so his shirt is still stained from his armor.
 This guy is one of the perfect characters.
 He never says anything bad about anyone and is only with this group of losers to render thanks to God.